 No need to worry about washing it in a public sink.
 Just wipe it out with a little toilet paper before you put it back in.

 Fishing anything out of the toilet is the opposite of fun, but at least it’s not your phone, right?
 If the worst happens, you can wash it off and then boil it for three minutes to sterilize it before the next time you use it.
 Besides, the lightly textured surface near the tip makes easy to hang on to.

-We recommend keeping one cup at home and one in your bag, so you always know where to find it when you need it.
-Plus, with two cups, you’re covered even if you do lose one.
+We recommend keeping a cup at home in your bag, so you always know where to find it when you need it.
+Plus, if you buy two cups, you’re covered even if you do lose one.
 Worst case scenario, buying two FUN CUP kits is still cheaper than the $100 (80 €) per year you’d spend on tampons.

 Let’s take a look at your options!
 Remember that these are general suggestions, and there are many exceptions to all of them.
 You know your body better than we do.

 We offer the FUN CUP in two sizes: a smaller size and a larger size:

 When in doubt, start with the EXPLORE KIT.

 The FUN CUP is made from medical grade silicone, a hypoallergenic, non-porous material that won’t trap bacteria over time.
 You can even sterilize it by boiling.
 Plus, it’s made in Germany, where sexual health products are regulated to ensure that they comply with EU standards for safety and health.